averykhoo/hawker-bot/README.md

     *   share deeplink to bot (private/group)
     *   refresh: reload all resources
     *   ~~list all hawkers~~ (400 MESSAGE_TOO_LONG)
-*   filter out unconstructed hawkers or with no food stalls
 *   what is telegram context and how to use it
 *   pull new data
     *   build internal data.gov